cahillsf/fortune-teller/README.md

 Once the application is spun up, you be able to see the related logs, traces, and RUM data being sent to your Datadog account.
 You can also install the [MySQL integration](https://app.datadoghq.com/account/settings) in your account, as the agent will autodiscover the MySQL database through the container labels.

 *Prerequisites:* You must have Docker installed to your machine- you can verify this by running ```docker --version```.
 If you need to install Docker, you can do so by following [this link](https://docs.docker.com/get-docker/).
-Then, clone this repository or download the ```fourtune-teller``` folder to your machine
+Then, clone this repository or download the ```fortune-teller``` folder to your machine

 ## Sections
 - Step 1: Create a RUM Application in your Datadog account